Talk to an Expert

 Overview of BOCW Act Registration

-To resolve the issues of unskilled labourers who work in intensive pitiful conditions, the Government of India has introduced the Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996; the Act is also called BOCW Act.
-The purpose of this Act is to keep an eye on the working conditions of the workers.
-It acts as a social welfare scheme that works with the motive to provide benefits to the workers who are involved in the activities related to building and construction across the country.
+The purpose of BOCW Act registration is to keep an eye on the working conditions of the workers.
+It acts as a social welfare scheme that aims to provide benefits to the workers involved in the activities related to building and construction across the country.
 The preamble of the BOCW Act explains the following:

-An act to regulate the employment and conditions of service of building and other construction workers and to provide for their safety, health and welfare measures and for other matters connected therewith or incidental thereto.
+BOCW Act registration intends to regulate the employment and conditions of service of building and other construction workers and to provide for their safety, health and welfare measures and for other matters connected therewith or incidental thereto.

-The zone of the BOCW Act is extensive, its aspects cover the framework of other labour law legislations, but it specifically coordinates a lot with the Factories Act 1948.
+The zone of the BOCW Act applicability is extensive, its aspects cover the framework of other labour law legislations, but it specifically coordinates a lot with the Factories Act 1948.

-The main objective of the BOCW Act is to regulate the conditions of service and the employment of BOCW Workers and to provide for their safety, health and welfare measures and for other matters associated therewith.
+The main objective of the BOCW Act registration is to regulate the conditions of service and the employment of BOCW Workers and to provide for their safety, health and welfare measures and for other matters associated therewith.

-Purpose of Forming BOCW
+What is the Purpose of Forming BOCW?

-• The BOCW Act makes sure that workers are not being exploited and that a healthy and safe working environment is provided to them.
+• The BOCW Act applicability makes sure that workers are not being exploited and that a healthy and safe working environment is provided to them.

 • The government of India has made it mandatory for every State government to constitute their own Building and Other Construction Workers Welfare Boards.

-• The functions of BOCW include providing quick help to the workers in case of any mishap or accident, providing pensions, issuing loans for house construction, making payments related to premia for Group Insurance Scheme, providing financial aid for children's education, supporting workers by carrying their medical expenses in case of a major ailment.
+• The functions of BOCW include providing quick help to the workers in case of any mishap or accident, providing pensions, issuing loans for house construction, making payments related to premia for the Group Insurance Scheme, providing financial aid for children's education, supporting workers by carrying their medical expenses in case of a major ailment.

-• Workers can apply for the Registration in the prescribed form with the requisite necessary papers and registration fee, which is not more than fifty rupees.
+• Workers can apply for the BOCW Act Registration in the prescribed form with the requisite Documents and registration fee, which is not more than fifty rupees.

 • Application is filed to the officer authorized by the Board on this behalf.